1. Fermi’s Paradox: Scientists

 289.

-10. What are the odds of those two amino acids, linked in the correct order, linking to threonine, the 3rd
+10. What are the odds of those two amino acids, linked in the correct order, linking up to threonine, the 3rd

 order, the odds grow exponentially.
 To get all 17 linked in the right order,

-universe!
+entire universe!

-11. And even if they did somehow
+11. And even if the right 17 amino acids did somehow

 soup, with no way to replicate.
 And self-replication is one part of the